-There have been many significant developments in international policies related to tropical forests and forest management since 1990.
-These include the adoption, in 1993, of the Convention on Biological Diversity (CBD), the Convention to Combat Desertification (UNCCD) and the Framework Convention on Climate Change (UNFCCC); adoption of the Kyoto Protocol in 1996; the UNFCCC 'Cancun' decision on REDD+ in 2010; and the 2007 agreement on the Non-Legally Binding Instrument on all Types of Forests (NLBI; Resolution 62/98 of the United Nations General Assembly), which includes four globally agreed objectives on forests.
-There has also been a general shift in tropical forest management from a focus on timber towards holistic multi-purpose approaches that place increasing emphasis on forest ecosystem services.
+There have been many significant developments in international policies related to tropical forests and forest management since the first guidelines was published in 1990.
+These include the adoption, in 1993, of the Convention on Biological Diversity (CBD), the Convention to Combat Desertification (UNCCD) and the Framework Convention on Climate Change (UNFCCC); adoption of the Kyoto Protocol in 1996; the UNFCCC decisions over various years between 2007 and 2013 on the development of REDD+ to mitigate climate change; and the 2007 agreement on a non-legally binding instrument on all Types of Forests ("Forest Instrument"), which includes four globally agreed objectives on forests that will be reviewed in 2015.
+There has also been a general shift in tropical forest management from natural forest management to planted forest and from a focus on timber management towards more holistic multi-purpose approaches that place increasing emphasis on forest ecosystem services.
 Box 1 summarizes some of the general developments that have affected the management of natural tropical forests since 1990.